CosmoStat/shapepipe/docs/source/post_processing.md

 output files, and creates joint results, for example combining individual tile catalogues in a large sky area.
-The output of post-processing is a joint _shape catalogue_, containing all required information to create a calibrated shear catalogue via 'metacalibration'), a joint star catalogue, and PSF diagnostic plots.
+The output of post-processing is a joint _shape catalogue_, containing all required information to create a calibrated shear catalogue via _metacalibration_), a joint star catalogue, and PSF diagnostic plots.

-Some of the following steps pertain specifically to runs carried out on [canfar](./canfar.md), but most are general.
+Some of the following steps pertain specifically to runs carried out on [canfar](https://www.canfar.net/en), but most are general.

 1. Retrieve `ShapePipe` result files